How can curcumin or turmeric help you? What the research says

 Myeloma

-Weak evidence of comparable progression-free survival to dexamethasone during treatment with an immunomodulatory drug or proteasome inhibitor among people with myeloma treated with curcumin
+Weak evidence of similar progression-free survival among people with myeloma treated with curcumin compared to standard treatment with corticosteroids

 Prostate cancer

-Preliminary evidence of slower prostate-specific antigen (PSA)a protein produced by both normal and malignant cells of the prostate gland; the blood level of PSA is often elevated in men with prostate cancer progression but no evidence of an effect on survival during intermittent androgen deprivation among people with prostate cancer treated with curcumin
+Insufficient evidence of impact on prostate-specific antigen (PSAa protein produced by both normal and malignant cells of the prostate gland; the blood level of PSA is often elevated in men with prostate cancer) response among people with prostate cancer treated with oral curcumin

 Tumeric or curcumin combined with other therapies